How to Reset the Flow Restricter on the RO4000 for Fast Flowing Waste Water Hose [VIDEO]

 RO4000-Flush-Valve

-The purpose of the Flow Restrictor is to stop too much water from going to waste through the black pipe, and it pushes more pressure on the membrane, evening up the water flow.
+The purpose of the Flow Restrictor is to stop too much water from going to waste through the black pipe, and it pushes more pressure on the membrane, balancing up the water flow.

 We end up having about a 50/50 waste/pure water ratio.
 A litre of water waste goes through the black pipe, and a litre of pure water collected, coming through the blue pipe.